Levocabastine use while Breastfeeding

 Maternal Levels.
 There are no published reports of the excretion of levocabastine into breastmilk.
 The manufacturer reports that levocabastine was found in breast milk of one nursing woman after ophthalmic administration of the drug (dose and duration not stated).
 The daily dosage of levocabastine that the infant would receive was calculated to be about 0.5 mcg.

 Infant Levels.
 Relevant published information was not found as of the revision date.

 Effects in Breastfed Infants

-There are no reports of infants breastfed during maternal therapy with levocabastine.
+Relevant published information on levocabastine was not found as of the revision date.
 In one telephone follow-up study, mothers reported irritability and colicky symptoms in 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention.